nikita-rulenko/helixir/README.md

 ---

-## What is Helixir-RS?
+## What is Helixir?

-**Helixir-RS** is the high-performance Rust version of [Helixir](https://github.com/nikita-rulenko/helixir) — an associative & causal AI memory framework.
+**Helixir** is an associative & causal AI memory framework — the fastest way to give your AI agents persistent, structured, reasoning-capable memory.

 It gives your AI agents **persistent, structured, reasoning-capable memory**.
 Instead of losing context between sessions, your AI remembers facts, learns preferences, tracks goals, and builds knowledge over time.